-Homework: Homework will be posted on a regular basis (probably bi-weekly) based on the lectures covered during the week.
-Students are expected to return their homework as a pdf file via CARMEN on or before the deadlines.
+Homework: Homework will be posted on a regular basis (probably weekly) based on the lectures covered during the week.
+Students are expected to return their homework as a single pdf file via CARMEN on or before the deadlines.
 Late homework submissions will not be accepted.
 Each student must produce his/her own homework to be returned in.
 Feel free to ask me for help after you have made an attempt of the questions.

-Exams: The midterm and final will be delivered remotely via Carmen.
+Exams: The midterm and final exams will be delivered remotely via Carmen.
 The final exam will take place at the time and date established by the University.
-Information regarding the exams will be posted well in advance through the course website.
-A basic calculator is allowed.
-You will be permitted to have one standard sized sheet of written notes to the midterm exam and the final.
-There will be no make-up exams.
+Information regarding the exams will be posted well in advance through the Carmen.

-Project: A project, either based on a research paper on a nonparametric statistical methodology or based on a real-data application related to your major, will be completed by each student.
-The topic selected by the student must be approved in advance by the instructor by the 6th week of classes.
-Students need to submit a short (up to 8 page) paper and deliver a presentation in the later part of the course.
+Method Analysis: A non-parametric method analysis based on a nonparametric statistical methodology based on a real-data application or simulation will be completed by each student.
+The method selected by the student must be approved in advance by the instructor by the 5th week of classes.
+Students need to submit a short (up to 2 page) paper and deliver a presentation in the later part of the course (Probably, at the end of the semester).
 A more detailed rubric will be provided on the Carmen site.